-Under the black-box scenario, there are multiple ways to construct the adversarial attack: i) the attacker is assumed to have access to a similar or the same dataset as the oracle model (the ML model used by the system operator) and trains a substitute model to generate the adversarial examples \cite{li2021conaml}\cite{guihai2021amlfdia}\cite{wan2022drllcps}\cite{chen2022costoriented}; ii) the attacker queries the oracle ML model to obtain the gradient estimation to create the training dataset and then learns a substitute model \cite{chen2021safedrl}\cite{chen2019lfdja}; iii) The surrogate ML model is trained by querying the predictions without considering the query times and the predictions are used as approximated true labels \cite{ren2022vulpsstvs}; iv) The oracle model is guessed as the attacker has no information of the training data, internal parameters, and architecture of the victim ML model \cite{wang2021blackboxnilm}.
-A weak black-box case is that the model parameters are unknown information, but the family of the oracle ML model is known \cite{li2020dletd}\cite{li2020searchfromfree}.
-The oracle ML model can be guessed according to the empirical results provided in the existing literature or industry product.
-The attacker is able to query the oracle ML model with a limited number of times to update his/her own model parameters.
-Then, the attacker builds up the surrogate model and generates the adversarial examples.
-It is said that the query is supported by commercial applications such as the mobile APP Trickl released by the power utility company\footnote{https://energycentral.com/c/em/engaging-residential-customers-demand-response-15-minutes\%E2\%80\%99-notice-exclusive.}.
+Under the black-box scenario, there are multiple ways to construct the adversarial attack: i) the attacker is assumed to have access to a similar or the same dataset as the Oracle model (the ML model used by the system operator) and trains a substitute model to generate the adversarial examples (as shown in Fig. \ref{fig:adversarialattacksabotagemodel}); ii) the attacker queries the oracle ML model to obtain the gradient estimation to create the training dataset and then learns a substitute model (as shown in Fig. \ref{fig:adversarialattacksqueryorcasabot}); iii) the attacker queries the oracle ML model to obtain the gradient estimation to generate the adversarial examples (as shown in Fig. \ref{fig:adversarialattacksqueryorca}).
+The GAN network is also located in the black-box attack setting if the Oracle ML model is not known.

-The black-box attack is usually carried out by exploiting the transferable property of adversarial examples among all ML models.
-It usually assumes that the substitute model has a similar manifold to the oracle model.
-The generative adversarial network (GAN) also locates in the black-box attack setting if the oracle ML model is not known.
-In \cite{liu2021gandiam}, the attacker uses GAN to generate attack vectors by evaluating their impacts on the model-based control outputs and then injects these attack vectors into the ELM-based prediction of critical clearing time (CCT).
-A similar idea is adopted in \cite{chen2022costoriented}, which has the goal to increase the system's operation cost by affecting the inertial forecasting process using adversarial examples.
+As ML is increasingly provisioned as a service in big data, the power utilities might outsource the task of training the complicated model to a cloud, which sometimes is a public platform such as the Google AI platform\footnote{https://ai.google/}.
+Although the public cloud can protect the original data, model parameters, and structure, it can be queried remotely and is also subject to adversary attacks.